 Read more about Nidthida's story

-Before joining the University of Newcastle Sydney (UON Sydney) in 2014, Dr Nidthida Lin conducted post-doctoral research at Fuqua School of Business, Duke University in the USA and lectured at the University of Western Sydney.
+Before joining the University of Newcastle Sydney in 2014, Dr Nidthida Lin conducted post-doctoral research at Fuqua School of Business, Duke University in the USA and lectured at the University of Western Sydney.

 "My background is in computer engineering.
 I completed my master's in computer science at Cornell University in the US before consulting at Accenture Thailand for a few years before starting my PhD."